zsteinkamp/photodirs/README.md

 * `crop` - fill the box of the specified size, cropping the image

 Examples:
+* `/photo/2023-03-01_hawaii/IMG_6789.JPG`
+will return a JPEG scaled to fit inside of a 1600x1600px box.
+* `/photo/2023-03-01_hawaii/CRW_1000.CR2`
+will return a JPEG (converted from the RAW CR2 file) scaled to fit inside of a 1600x1600px box.
 * `/photo/2023-03-01_hawaii/CRW_1000.CR2?size=orig`
-Will return the original image file.
+will return the original image file.
 RAW originals are downloaded as RAW.
 * `/photo/2023-03-01_hawaii/IMG_1001.JPG?size=200x200&crop`
-Will always return a 200x200px JPEG image, cropping the long side if it is not square.
+will always return a 200x200px JPEG image, cropping the long side if it is not square.
 * `/photo/2023-03-01_hawaii/IMG_1002.HEIC?size=1000x1000`
-Will return a JPEG image whose long side is 1000px, i.e. will fit inside of the specified `size` box without cropping.
+will return a JPEG image whose long side is 1000px, i.e. will fit inside of the specified `size` box without cropping.

 ## REST API